Vuks69/vampiresurvivors_community_localization/README.md

 Currently available community translations: PL, UK, TR, DE, EO, AR

-Languages updated for v0.2.13: EN, PL, UK
+Languages updated for v0.2.13: EN, PL, UK, HU

 Be aware that **official** translations other than EN have **NOT** been updated yet and may cause problems.